Eremchuk/rsschool-cv/cv.md

 # About me
 ## I am 30 years old.
 Interesting *IT*.
 I want to be frontend developer.
 # Skills
 ## Small experienсe on JS, HTML, CSS.
-Worked for 6 months as a functional tester at Yandex
+Worked for 6 months as a functional tester at Yandex.
 # Education
 ## 2011-2015 Ural Federal University.
 Metallurgy of heavy non-ferrous metals.
 Some free courses of programming/
 # Languages